 In a letter to the Senate, the president urged the Senate president, Bukola Saraki to consider the expeditious confirmation of Ahmad, who would then resume work immediately.

-Following her nomination by the president, NAIJ.com has compiled 9 facts about the new deputy governor as listed below:
+Following her confirmation by the senate, NAIJ.com has compiled 9 facts about the new deputy governor as listed below:

 1 Aishah Ahmad was born on on October 26, 1977, and is an indigene of Niger state